← Back to Job Opportunities

 As a remote-based company, we believe in fostering a collaborative and positive work environment that encourages creativity and innovation.
 Our workplace aligns with our collective values of social and racial justice, freedom from a 9-5 office, and the power of writing and art to change things for the better.

-We believe that we can go further together—which is why we support authors and thought leaders with strategy and execution and each other with a team-based approach.
+We believe that we can go further together—which is why we support our clients, and each other, with a team-based approach.
+We’d love for you to join our team.

 3. Data Management Expertise: The ideal candidate will be comfortable organizing files in cloud storage with company-wide folder and naming conventions.
 They will prioritize correctly labeling different versions of files and feel comfortable working with multiple file formats.
 Experience with Microsoft Word, Adobe Acrobat, Google Drive, Adobe Creative Suite (particularly Photoshop and InDesign), and familiarity with ClickUp or other project management software is a plus but not required.